wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Immigration and Naturalization Service

-Data on the federal inmate locator website dates back to 1982.
-It also includes persons released from prison since 1982.
+Data on the federal inmate locator website dates back to 1982 and includes persons released from prison since then.

 How Long Does it Take For An Inmate's Information to Be Published in the Wisconsin Inmate Locator?

-The Department of Corrections in Wisconsin does not give a specific time frame when it updates information about newly incarcerated individuals.
+The Department of Corrections in Wisconsin does not give a specific time frame for updating information about newly incarcerated individuals.
 However, it states that the database gets updated periodically.
-To put it differently, the current status and information regarding an offender may not reflect readily on an inmate/ offender locator search.
-The most reliable way to receive updates is to directly contact the Department of Corrections: either in person, by mail, or by email.
+To put it differently, the current status and information regarding an offender may not readily reflect on an inmate/ offender locator search.
+The most reliable way to receive updates is to contact the Department of Corrections in person, by mail, or by email.
 Most county jails update the online register daily.
-However, it is still important to contact the local jail supervisor for real-time updates.
+However, contacting the local jail supervisor for real-time updates is still essential.

 disclaimer